Dr. Courtney Flint

 Current projects include:

-- Geospatial research on aging dam vulnerability, particularly related to the interactional capacity of those managing dams, critical infrastructure, communities, and protected areas (NSF-funded I-GUIDE - Institute for Geospatial Understanding through an Integrative Discovery Environment)
+- Geospatial research on aging dam vulnerability, particularly related to the interactional capacity of those managing dams and downstream critical infrastructure, communities, and protected areas (NSF-funded I-GUIDE - Institute for Geospatial Understanding through an Integrative Discovery Environment)

 Staff and Students

-- Emma Epperson – MS Environment & Society
+- Emma Epperson – MS Student Environment & Society

-- Nicolas Holden – BS Mathematics & Statistics
+- Nicolas Holden – BS Student Math & Statistics